-Aesthetics: The project is for 20,960 square feet of existing cannabis cultivation including ancillary propagation.
+Aesthetics: The project is for 15,545 square feet of existing cannabis cultivation including 1,260 square feet of ancillary propagation.
 The project will not significantly impact scenic vistas or public views as the project will occur within an area that is surrounded by forested land.
 The project is consistent with the agricultural visual character of the area.
 The project will not create a source of light or glare as the project is conditioned to adhere to International Dark Sky Association standards.
 Less than significant impact.

-Agriculture and Forestry Resources: The project involves an agricultural activity on a parcel zoned as Forestry Recreation (FR), in which all general agricultural uses are principally permitted.
+Agriculture and Forestry Resources: The project involves an agricultural activity on a parcel zoned Unclassified Zone, in which all general agricultural uses are principally permitted.
 The project will not convert prime farmland or conflict with existing zoning for agricultural use or Williamson Act contract.
 The project will not result in the loss of forest land or conversion of forest land to non-forest use.
 No timber conversion occurred after the CMMLUO environmental baseline date of January 1, 2016, and no additional timber conversion is proposed or authorized under the permit.
 Less than significant impact.

 Air Quality: No new construction is proposed.
 The project will not expose sensitive receptors to pollutants or create objectionable odors affecting a substantial number of people.
 The project would not result in significant sources of greenhouse gas emissions.
-The project does utilize a gravel road, and traffic on gravel roads contribute to PM10, for which the North Coast Air Basin is already in non-attainment.
+The project does utilize a gravel road, and traffic on gravel roads contribute to PM{10} , for which the North Coast Air Basin is already in non-attainment.
 However, no additional employees are proposed and increase in traffic is not expected under the project, as this is an existing operation.
 As such, the continued use of the gravel road for the project is not a substantial change or additional significant impact not considered under the MND for the CMMLUO.
 Less than significant impact.

-Biological Resources: Per review of CDFW's California Natural Diversity Database (CNDDB), and a March 3, 2021 Biological Assessment, there are no mapped sensitive species onsite and the nearest Northern Spotted Owl (NSO) sighting and activity center are located within 1.3 miles of the site.
+Biological Resources: Per review of CDFW's California Natural Diversity Database (CNDDB), there is one mapped species of concern on the project parcel; Northern Steelhead (Oncorhynchus mykiss irideus).
+The nearest Northern Spotted owl activity center (HUM05013) is approximately 0.58 miles away from the southern cultivation area and the closest positive identification was last recorded in 2009 and is 0.30 miles away from the southern-most cultivation area, which is full-sun outdoor cultivation.
 Conditions require the applicant to implement light and noise attenuation measures, refrain from using synthetic netting, ensure refuse is contained in wildlife proof storage, and refrain from using anticoagulant rodenticides to further protect wildlife, as well as transition to 100% renewable energy by January 1, 2026.
 It was determined that the project and operations will have less than significant impacts with adherence to the recommended conditions of approval.
 Less than significant impact.

 Cultural Resources: No known archaeological or historic resources occur within the project area.
-The project is in the Hoopa Aboriginal Ancestral Territories.
-The project was referred to the Northwest Information Center and Bear River Band of the Rohnerville Rancheria.
+The project was referred to the Northwest Information Center, Bear River Band of the Rohnerville Rancheria and the Intertribal Sinkyone Wilderness Council September 5, 2017.
+The Bear River Tribal Historic Preservation Officer requested only the inadvertent discovery protocol.
 Ongoing conditions of approval are incorporated regarding the Inadvertent Discoveries Protocol to protect cultural resources.
 Less than significant impact.

-Energy: The project is for existing cannabis cultivation with on-site ancillary propagation.
+Energy: The project is for existing cannabis cultivation.
 Power is currently provided by generators.
 Conditions of approval require the applicant to transition to use of 100% renewable energy (e.g., solar, wind, and/or hydropower) sources by January 1, 2026, with a generator to be used for emergencies only.
 Less than significant impact.